9Boarding/CoderSchool_9Boarding/README.md

 # Final Project - *9Boarding*

-**9Boarding** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
-The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
+**9Boarding** is an android app that allows a user to find or share the good boarding house for other people

 Time spent: **X** hours spent in total gi